GabrielePintus/GMOO-Project/README.md

     └── sigmoid
 ```

+This way, we encode the differences between activation functions in the distance we define.
 The distance is defined as the number of hops between two nodes in the tree.
 $$
 d_{\text{hops}}(a, b) = \text{number of hops between a and b}